fasiha/pollen-guide/README.md

 The HTML page is aware of server-sent events because of some JavaScript we embed in it, and JavaScript is also how it refreshes itself when it gets the command to do so.
 This is very handy while authoring, but such infrastructure code should be removed before uploading to a public webserver for general viewing.
 So the last thing we’ll do is make our Pollen markup aware of our desire to make a testing versus production version of the output using an environment variable.
 Our `template.html`, which contains HTML boilerplate, will check for a `POLLEN` environment variable, and include refresh logic only when in testing mode, otherwise leaving it out.
 This is the only Pollen-specific part of this take and is a snap given how much we know about Pollen now.

 **Aside** I personally use Nginx with this [HTTP push stream module](https://github.com/wandenberg/nginx-push-stream-module), because Nginx is far more performant than Node when it comes to serving big webpages loading images, JavaScript libraries, JSON datasets, MathJax, etc. There’s also a lot less custom code—none, really.
 But Nginx doesn’t work (well) on Windows, and one has to compile it from scratch to get the HTTP push stream module (which abstracts server-sent events, WebSockets, etc.).
-Rather than force readers of this poor guide to front this high NRE, I made Node.js alternative.
-And I chose Node because of my own familiarity and its cross-platform support.
+Rather than force readers of this poor guide to front this high NRE, I made this Node.js alternative.
+And I chose Node because of my own familiarity with it, and because it is cross-platform.
 It should possible to do all this in Racket.

 ### Setup and use